Prithviraj97/SmallObjectTinyNet/README.md

 - `fusion/`: Combines detection & prediction
 - `training/`: Training scripts and utils
 - `inference/`: Run tracking & visualize
-- `data/`: Synthetic data generator
+- `data/`: dataset used for training and testing the model

 ### 🚀 Goals
 - Build an efficient, interpretable tracking system